 4. All the books on your reading list

-You will be provided with a list of books recommended for your course.
-Resist the urge to buy any of these before starting uni.
+You will be provided with a list of book recommended for your course.
+Resist the urge to buy any of these before starting uni if possible.
 Not only are they often heavy and take up a lot of luggage space, they could also be a waste of money as you won’t need every single one of them.
 Wait until you’ve started your course and decide which books you absolutely need to purchase and which ones can be borrowed from the library.